UPDATE: This startup post was first published on 14 September 2020 and updated on 2 August 2021.

 A great way to stay up-to-date is to study the trends, and keep an eye on your competitors.

 How do you think the a period of confinement will affect your business?
 What needs to change to continue providing your service or product?
 These are some of the questions that can help you reimagine the whole idea.

 Editor’s note: If you have a small business but no business website, now is definitely the time to get one.
-Put your business online now with Website Builder.
-It’s fast, easy and free.
+Find out how easy it is to start creating a free website with our Website Builder.

 One of the most important strategy exercises that entrepreneurs can perform is to compare the present form of the startup with their initial vision.
 For a second, let go of all the details of the business — money, customers, systems and processes.

 Close your eyes, and check out the overview of your present business.
 Does it match with your vision?
 Chances are, you will find some common points.
 If that is the case, you will be able to pivot, even during extreme conditions.

 However, if there is no common point between your vision when you started and the present scenario, it is time to rethink your business and its implementation.
 Here, you have two choices: fix what’s broken or start something new.

 Assuming you have found a few things you want to change, it’s time to actually make the changes.
 Due to the nature of the pandemic, cutting down on financial costs will likely be one of them.
 Let’s see how you can do that.

 Rethink your expenses